Frequently Asked Questions

 - Species identification (if you use it) — sends a cropped subject image to an AI species lookup service.
 Skip this feature if you’d rather stay fully offline.

-Section titled “What are Library and Develop view?”Macro Studio is split into two modes:
+Section titled “What are Library and the Editor?”Macro Studio is split into two modes:

 - Library (press

-L) — folder browser, frame strip, stacking controls. - Develop (press
+L) — folder browser, frame strip, stacking controls. - Editor (press

 See the Quick Start guide for the full workflow.